withastro/astro/GOVERNANCE.md

 Some contributors will not reach this level, and that's okay!
 L2 Maintainers still have significant responsibility and privileges in our community.

-Core maintainer is a different position than staff member.

 #### Privileges

 - All privileges of the [Maintainer role](#level-2---maintainer), plus...
-- All of the privileges of L2, including...
 - `@core` role on [Discord](https://astro.build/chat)
 - New name color on Discord: **yellow**.
 - Invitation to the private #core channel on Discord.